mochatek/MovieSieve/README.md

 - Use the `Export ⬆️` button in toolbar to export data into MovieSieve(.ms) file
 - Please `Save 💾` before exiting.
 Else, latest additions wont be available, next time you open the app.

+## Installation Guide

+- Download the latest version executable (MovieSieve.exe) from [here](https://github.com/mochatek/MovieSieve/releases)
+- Run the .exe file to launch the application
+- Once you launch the application, MovieSieve.data file will be created next to the .exe file
+- ⚠️ _Application data will be stored in `MovieSieve.data`.
+Hence, entire data will be lost if it is deleted._

 ## Launching Application from Source Code

 - Install the necessary libraries by running the command `pip install -r requirements.txt`